elbjek/ISWiB-Final/README.md

 Gallery page.

 ###  At least two of the photos in Image Gallery must be retouched demonstrating the differences (before & after)
 Hero section and Our Team section on the landing page.
-Our Team section (on landing page) has collapsable information
+Our Team section (on landing page) has collapsable information.

 ### Use of AJAX technique for loading data from XML/JSON into the website